 Mr Hatherly has extensive board governance experience in several sectors, including listed companies, government-owned corporations, universities, and not-for-profit organisations.
 Mr Hatherly is Chairman of Field Services Group of Brisbane City Council, a member of the Council’s Audit Committee, and Visiting Fellow to the Smart Transport Research Centre of Queensland University of Technology.
 His executive career includes senior roles in hard rock and coal mine companies, and organisations focused on intellectual property; and providing consulting services and project management to the resources, energy, agribusiness, and government sectors.

 Mr Myles Johnston

 Mr Johnston is a geologist with 23 years experience in the mining industry, working for a number of major mining companies in a variety of exploration, project development and operational roles in gold and base metals both in Australia and overseas.
 Mr Johnston previously worked at Mount Isa Mines and held a number of technical and operational roles in both zince and copper business units, including General Manager of Ernest Henry Mine.
 Mr Johnston is a member of MIWB’s Finance, Audit and Compliance Committee.

 Cr George Fortune

 Mr Fortune is a Mount Isa Mines employee and is a long term resident of Mount Isa.
 George Fortune has been a Councilor with Mount Isa City Council since 2012.
 Mr Fortune is a director of MIWB by nomination of the elected City Council.
-He has had a long involvement with the Mount Isa Fish Stocking Group where he currently holds the position of Secretary and has been instrumental over many years in the famous annual Lake Moondarra Fishing Classic.
+He is a long-term resident and an active community advocate, a former secretary for the Mount Isa Fish Stocking Group and Event Manager for the Lake Moondarra Fishing Classic.